jylsec/vuldb/Netgear/netgear_ex6120/Buffer_overflow-fwAcosCgiInbound-selectService/README.md

 ## Vulnerability Analysis

-The program receives the value of the host field through the `websGetVar` function,copy it using the `sprintf` function.
+The program receives the value of the host field through the `websGetVar` function,concatenates it into a formatted string using the `sprintf` function.
 Since the `sprintf` lacks the boundary check and the attacker's input length isn't checked either , buffer overflow exists.

 ![code1](code1.png)